AravindV15/Uploading-sensor-data-in-Thing-Speak-cloud/README.md

-# NAME:G aravind
+# NAME:G.ARAVIND

 # REG NO:24003742

-# EXPERIMENT 3
-# Uploading temperature sensor data in Thing Speak cloud
+# Ex-3 Uploading temperature sensor data in Thing Speak cloud

 # AIM:
 To monitor the temperature sensor data in the Thing speak using an ESP32 controller.